livenletdie/practicalMachineLearningProject/README.md

 # Summary

 In this project, the most time I spent was getting data into shape so that the training and prediction functions in Caret package would play nicely with them.
 Also, many of the insights/issues I identified were by manually inspecting the column titles or by plotting the histogram of each column.
-My intuition told me that this classification problem would be much more amenable to a decision tree that is non-linear in the feature vectors and does not depend on scaling of the individual columns instead of a linear equation of the different columns involved.
+My intuition told me that this classification problem would be much more amenable to a decision tree that is non-linear in the feature vectors and does not depend on scaling of the individual columns.
+I did not think that we could treat each column independently (Naive Bayes assumption) or model it as a linear equation of the different columns involved.
 The high accuracy of my model confirms that intuition.